Alar Base Reduction

 What is Alar Base Reduction?

 Alar base reduction surgery, part of the rhinoplasty procedure group, focuses on the nostrils’ size and shape to achieve a more pleasing nasal appearance.
 This cosmetic procedure involves strategic alar base resections, effectively narrowing the nasal base and addressing any alar flaring.
 The procedure specifically targets nasal flare as part of nasal base surgery, reducing the width of the nasal flare and improving facial harmony.
+At Kensington Medical we specialse in alar base reduction with a local anaesthetic which means a shorter recovery time.

 The result?
 A nose that sits in perfect proportion to your other facial features, enhancing the overall facial balance and aesthetic appeal of your face.